rcitteri/multi-stack-demo-deployments/cloud-native-chat-demo/CLOUD-FOUNDRY.md

 7. ✓ Pushes and starts main application

 **Benefits of this approach:**
-- Database initializer is a **completely separate application**
+- Database initializer is a **completely separate Spring Boot application** in `initializer/` folder
+- Separate `pom.xml` with minimal dependencies
 - No profile parameters needed
-- Simple task command: `java -jar app.jar`
+- Task command uses full buildpack configuration
 - Exits with code 0 on success

 ### Option 2: Manual Deployment